 In his public life, Freddie went on fighting till the end.
 The film doesn't treat these later years, ending on the high note of Live Aid, just giving us summaries of what happened afterwards in the credits.

-Freddie gave up the wild life at the behest of one man, Jim Hutton, and settled down with him in London.
-Soon he knew he had contracted the AIDS virus.
+Freddie gave up the wild life at the behest of one man, the Irish hairdresser Jim Hutton, and settled down with him in London.
+Soon, he knew he had contracted the AIDS virus.
+Mary and Jim and his many friends cared for him and he carried on making music.

-Offstage, he remained private across those years, giving very few interviews and making a statement about having AIDS only the day before he died, aged 45.
+Offstage, he remained private, giving very few interviews and making a statement about having AIDS only the day before he died, aged 45.

 Mary was at his bedside shortly before he died.
-Jim was in the middle of changing his clothes when he was gone.
+Jim was in the middle of changing his clothes when he died.
+He'd returned to the room to find he was gone.
 Jim told Mary, Mary told Freddie's parents.

-The film's critics are against this film for exactly the same reasons that the journalists want to take the gloriously complex human experience expressed in Rhapsody and reduce it to salacious headlines.
-They want more detail about the parties, the sex, the drugs, the slow death.
+The film's critics are against the film Bohemian Rhapsody for exactly the same reasons that music critics want to reduce the gloriously complex human experience expressed in the song “Bohemian Rhapsody” to a one-dimensional response.
+Just like the journalists who want more detail about the parties, the sex, the drugs, the slow death, and the queer activists who want songs and movies about Freddie's life to be emblematic, they want to make it fit.
+To make him fit.

-All ye critics, sensation seekers and fact fetishists, forget your search for unseemly details. ask yourself what part you play in the rhapsody.
+All ye critics, sensation seekers, and fact fetishists, forget your search for unseemly order.
+Ask yourselves instead the question Freddy asked: what part do you play in the rhapsody?

 Open your eyes,